futres/ovt-data-pipeline/README.md

     config \
 ```

+# Working with the repository
 Once you have verified things work using the sample script script, you can then run data through the pipeline from
 the command line using the tools mentioned above and using your own input datasources.
-We have provided an empty data directory as part of this
-distribution to store data, but you may direct output anywhere you choose.
+We have provided an empty data directory as part of this  distribution to store data, but you may direct output anywhere you choose.

 If you want to modify configuration settings, refer to [ontology-data-pipeline](https://github.com/biocodellc/ontology-data-pipeline) for instructions.